aarossig/aarossig.net/content/photography/index.md

 ## Background

 I have worked with imaging sensors for a good deal of my career both in a professional and hobby capacity.
-I wrote a [driver](http://www.theresistornetwork.com/2014/11/flir-lepton-thermal-imaging-sensor.html) for the first Flir Lepton thermal imaging sensor back in 2014, developed underwater imaging solutions at Google X for 3 years from early 2019 to late 2021 and since early 2022 lead an ISP (image sensor processor) validation team.
+Back in 2014, I wrote a [driver](http://www.theresistornetwork.com/2014/11/flir-lepton-thermal-imaging-sensor.html) for the first Flir Lepton thermal imaging sensor.
+I developed underwater imaging imaging solutions at Google X for 3 years from early 2019 to late 2021.
+Since early 2022, I lead the Multimedia Silicon Validation team which includes the ISP (image signal processor).

 {{< image src="images/photography/flir-lepton-camera.jpg"
     alt="Flir Lepton camera" >}}